Bitcoin-ABC/bitcoin-abc/doc/functional-tests.md

 The ZMQ functional test requires a python ZMQ library.
 To install it:

-- on Unix, run `sudo apt-get install python3-zmq`
+- On Unix, run `sudo apt-get install python3-zmq`
-- on mac OS, run `pip3 install pyzmq`
+- On mac OS, run `pip3 install pyzmq`

 #### Running the tests